-- \\ Prior to taking IET105, students should have basic computer literacy in Windows and at least one Windows application. - Students must attain a minimum grade of "C" in all courses +with a '+' to progress in the program and to graduate.
+- Prior to taking IET105, students should have basic computer literacy in Windows and at least one Windows application. - + Students must attain a minimum grade of "C" in all courses with a '+' to progress in the program and to graduate.

-Associate of Applied Science: Industrial Technology Programmable Controller (PLC) Certificate
+Programmable Controller (PLC) Certificate

-Programmable Controllers have been a portion of a number of two year degree programs in the past.
+Programmable Controllers have been a portion of a number of twoyear degree programs in the past.
 The technology in this area is expanding at such a fast pace that companies across the country are now using hundreds of these units in their plants to control machinery.
 These units have replaced conventional relay controlled systems within the commercial and industrial manufacturing plants.